|Keith's Ham Radio||

 I've also uploaded QSOs to LOTW for when I used KB1SF portably from Italy (KB1SF/IV3) and Canada (KB1SF/VE3) prior to obtaining my permanent call sign(s) in those countries.

-I upload my "home QTH" logs (that is, QSOs made from Port Huron, MI USA and Corunna, ON Canada) to E-QSL.
+I upload my "home QTH" logs (that is, QSOs made from Port Huron, MI USA or Corunna, ON Canada) to E-QSL.

 I also upload my QSOs from my Canadian and USA portable operations to E-QSL.
 However, because the E-QSL system is currently ill-equipped to easily handle QSOs made using the same call sign from multiple QTHs during overlapping time periods, those uploads will only reflect the correct country (USA or Canada) of any portable location I may be operating from in North America.